 Overall, it’s clear that there are some definite improvements in the FOREO LUNA 2 over the original.
 Does that mean you should upgrade if you already own the original LUNA?
 In my opinion, the answer depends on whether or not the new LUNA 2 versions (oily, combination, normal, and sensitive) will provide a better and more personalized experience for your specific skin-type over the originals.

 The LUNA 2 also offers a completely new version made specifically for those with oily skin.
 It has a unique set of touch-points that are rectangular based instead of circular.
-The LUNA 2 for Oily Skin may be something worth looking into if you felt the original LUNA for Combination skin wasn’t providing a deep enough clean.
+The LUNA 2 for Oily Skin (the mint/teal one) may be something worth looking into if you felt the original LUNA for Combination skin wasn’t providing a deep enough clean.

 Other than those two new versions, if you already own the original LUNA and it’s working for you, then there’s no immediate need to upgrade – the original still provides an excellent, deep cleanse.